 We all want it.
 That deep assurance that “today I truly connected with my child”.
 That knowing smile between mother and child; the shared experience carved deep in our hearts and minds.
 It can be so elusive in our distraction-filled world.
 But I have found a secret to making those moments happen more often – even daily.
 The secret is so simple, requires no money and actually very little time.
 The secret is simply exploring nature together.

-But, what if I could promise you that spending just 30 minutes a few days a week in your own backyard or neighborhood could give you more of what you are longing for?
+But, what if I could promise you that spending just 30 minutes once a week in your own backyard or neighborhood could give you more of what you are longing for?
 More in the areas of happiness, peace, and rest?
 What if that promise included better mental and physical health for both you and your child?
-Do you think you could fit it in?
-Could you make it a priority?

 I have found that the natural world isn’t just another thing to check off the to-do list.
 Nature is a powerful ally in making every member of my family (including myself) feel happier and closer to one another.

 Here is what you have to gain:

-But just taking a few steps with our children into the backyard, nearby park, or neighborhood eliminates those distractions making it so much easier (even instinctive) to be there emotionally.
+I’ve found that by just taking a few steps with my kids into the backyard, nearby park, or neighborhood eliminates those distractions making it so much easier (even instinctive) for me to be there emotionally.

-Of course, you can make these moments happen inside, but it is much harder.
-There is just something about breathing in fresh air and feeling a soft breeze on your face that creates a peace and a bond that is hard to emulate indoors.
+Of course, these moments can happen inside, but there is just something about breathing in fresh air and feeling a soft breeze on your face that creates a peace and a bond that is hard to emulate indoors.
 A clarity of mind comes and a refocus happens when we leave all of the inside distractions behind and allow ourselves soak in the natural world around us.

 The way kids interact with nature is pretty awesome to watch.
 Because there are no real rules, kids soon find a confidence that normal, inside parameters just don’t allow.
 Nature provides loose parts – providing infinite ways to play and use their own ingenuity to create and build.
 Playing outside increases both physical and mental confidence something all kids need to thrive.

 The theory is that the more we bury ourselves in technology, ignoring the natural world around us, the more damage we are doing to our brains.
 According to the study, exposure to natural stimuli creates a so-called ‘soft-fascination’ effect.
 This enables the mind to more easily access an introspective, thoughtful state, and allow imagination to do its magic.
 The parts of our brain that are active during this ‘restful introspection’ are those that are needed for efficient performance on tasks requiring insight, problem-solving, and creative reasoning.